Naples Players

 The Naples Players (TNP) is a community theatre company located in Naples, Florida.
-The company was founded on January 19, 1953 in the Sugden Community Theatre at 701 5th Avenue South in downtown Naples.
+The company was founded on January 19, 1953 and performs in the Sugden Community Theatre at 701 5th Avenue South in downtown Naples.
 It has been named the "Best Live Theatre" in Southwest Florida (including professional theaters) fifteen times by the readers poll of The Naples Daily News.